 - A continuous paved area linking pedestrians across the Carr Place/Newcastle Street intersection at the same grade as the existing footpath; - The future Leederville Major Artwork at the eastern end of the space.
-The art work would be visible from the major view corridors up Newcastle Street, Carr Place and from Oxford Street: - The potential for temporary seating; - Improved landscaping around the existing trees in the form of a retained boundary that would double as informal seating; and - Use of planter boxes to soften the area with the flexibility to move should the space be used for an event etc.
+The art work would be visible from the major view corridors up Newcastle Street, Carr Place and from Oxford Street; - The potential for temporary seating; - Improved landscaping around the existing trees in the form of a retained boundary that would double as informal seating; and - Use of planter boxes to soften the area with the flexibility to move should the space be used for an event etc. - A space for street performance and events; - A meeting place and orientation point for visitors.